VovaMind/KnowledgeBase/2022/peopleware.md

 *  Cultivate uniqueness and non-unifromity.
 Dress code is bad :) Professional (dress code etc) is a popular anti-pattern.
 Focus on your team, not the whole company.
 *  Leadership is a service.
 Cultivate innovation: free time to study, change accommodation.
 Use humor/goodwill, maximize valur to everyone, step up for tasks, do homework in advance.
+*  Team jell concerpt - well-formed team.
+*  Ask for samples of their work.
+The portfolio can be useful.
+Aptitude tests are usually bad, since they don't cover many improtant aspects.
+Audition approach: ask them to present + estimate it together with the team.
+The topic should be work-related.
+*  Mixed team is a good idea.
+Women play a huge role in the industry.
+All-male teams are less effective.
+Absorbing newness has its limits.
+*  Generational differences are there.
+Partial attention is a modern issue.
+Partial attention might be problematic for meetings/flow at work.
+Emails/interruptions might be very problematic for productivity.
+*  Turnover story: what is the annual turnover in the organization + what is the cost of replacement.
+There are obvious costs: time with less people + hiring cost etc. Hidden cost: time for a peson to become productive + becoming productive will require costs from the other team members.
+High turnover brings multiple issues: no long-term involvement, feeling of disposability, being loyal seems stupid in this context.
+Mentality of permanence.
+Best organizations strive to be the best, and they have low turnover.
+Widespread retraing is improtant for low tunrover.
+It's imortant in the long term, and not only cost effective.
+*  Expense != investment.
+Expense - paid for heat, investment - bought new computers.
+Expense - money lost, invenstment - money transfer.
+For people it can be both, but it's rather investment.
+Productivity loss due to changing a person: time to become productive + time from others to help.
+Ramp-up time is ~months.
+It's very conventional to consider money spent on people as expenses.

+## Growing productive teams

+TBD